PamBH24/GoodReads_TextMining/README.md

 # GoodReads_TextMining
+COMMITEANDO ESTE ARCHIVO CLONADO

 Webscraping and analyzing book reviews on GoodReads.
 01/14/2020: PLEASE NOTE THAT DUE TO CHANGES TO RSELENIUM, THE WEBSCRAPING CODE IS NOW BROKEN.
 THIS CODE IS JUST FOR REFERENCE NOW.

 Part 1: webscraping
 - GR_article_part1.Rmd = R markdown of the article